robinsax/canvas/docs/code/canvas.controllers.md

 A dictionary with a configurable key error.
 #### Methods
 #### \_\_getitem__(self, key)

 Retrieve the value for `key` or raise an exception if it's not present.

 #### \_\_init__(self, source, exception_cls)
++ *source*:  The dictionary to copy into this dictionary.
++ *exception_cls*:  The exception class to raise when a missing key is retrieve.
+Instances will have the offending key passed to their constructor.
 Copy the dictionary `source` into this dictionary and define the exception class to replace `KeyError`.

-:source The dictionary to copy into this
-        dictionary.
-:exception_cls The exception class to raise when
-        a missing key is retrieve.
-Instances will have the offending key passed to their constructor.

 ## Functions
 ### call_registered(typ)

 Invoke all functions registered as `typ`.
 The callback prefix is preppended if not present.
 ### create_everything()

 Create the singleton instance of all controllers and components, then add components to controllers.
 ### get_controller(route_or_controller)
++ *route_or_controller*:  A controller instance or existing route.
 Return the controller for the given route or the parameter if it's already a controller.

-:route_or_controller A controller instance or
-        existing route.
 ### get_controllers(filter)
++ *filter*:  A filter function on controller inclusion.
 Return the list of all controller instances.

-:filter A filter function on controller inclusion.
 ### get_registered()

 Return all registered classes or functions registered as the given types or an empty list if there are none.
 ### get_thread_context()

 Retrieve the per-thread request context for the current thread, or `None` if there isn't one.
 ### markup(text)

 Transform the string `text` into markup that is not escaped when rendered in a template.